Hiring me (or any good copywriter) 101

 *If you have a copy emergency, I’ll burn the midnight oil and turn out something special for a 50% rush fee (when possible).
 When you complete the short form, let me know that you need copy ASAP.

-3. 50% deposit is required on all projects
+3. Payment in full is required for all projects

 If we determine we’re a good fit, you get a project proposal with a quote.
-In order to reserve your start date, I need to receive a 50% deposit so that I can comfortably turn down other projects.
+In order to reserve your start date, I need to receive payment in full so that I can comfortably turn down other projects.

-If you cancel our project within a week of the start date, I’ll refund half of your deposit because things happen.
-After this point, the deposit is non-refundable.
+If you cancel our project within a week of the start date, I’ll refund half of the total project fee because things happen.
+After this point, your payment is non-refundable.
 I’ve never been asked for a refund.

 4. I accept credit cards, cheques/checks, and e-transfers (for Canadians)